12 Cat Hairball Remedies That Really Work

 After you’ve brushed your cat, take hair removal to the next level by giving your cat a bath.

-Giving your cat a bath can help prevent hairballs since you’re removing the loose fur for her.
+Bathing your kitty can be a great hairball remedy since you’re removing the loose fur for her.
 While most cats prefer to groom themselves, if your cat is prone to hairballs, you may have to take matters into your own hands.
+Remember to use a shampoo that is safe for cats, as they are very sensitive to over-drying and scented ingredients; do not use dish soap or human shampoo.

 3. Wipes

-After brushing your cat, or after your cat is dried off from their bath, take a pet wipe and gently pat your cat with it, collecting any loose fur.
+After brushing your cat or after your cat is dried off from their bath, take a pet wipe and gently pat your cat with it, collecting any loose fur.
+This further helps prevent hairballs in cats.

-Make sure to use a wipe that’s safe for cats like this cat wipe.
-Or you can simply wet a paper towel and use it to collect the loose fur from your cat’s coat.
+Make sure to use a wipe that’s safe for cats, like this cat wipe.
+Or you can simply wet a paper towel and use it to collect the loose hair from your cat’s coat.

 4. Pumpkin Powder

-Pumpkin powder contains lots of fiber that helps move the hairball through your cat’s digestive tract and most cats love the taste.
+Using pumpkin powder is another great hairball remedy for cats.
+It contains lots of fiber that helps move the hairball through your cat’s digestive tract and most cats love the taste.

 5. Carrots

-Carrots are another good source of fiber and can help move a hairball along.
+Carrots are another good source of fiber and can help move a hairball along and maintain a healthy digestive tract.
 They’re generally considered safe for cats as long as they’re cooked until soft.

 6. Hairball Control Treats and Food